kyclark/gitbook-metagenomics/git_basics.md

 ```

 The ```-m``` argument to ```commit``` is the commit message.
 If you don't specify a message, you will be dropped into your $EDITOR to type one.

+**If you cannot see your work the Github web interface, then I cannot check it out and grade it.**